ugr-sail/sinergym/README.md

   <img src="images/general_blueprint.png" width=80%><br><br>
 </div>

+## About Sinergym

 *Sinergym* provides a [Gymnasium](https://gymnasium.farama.org/)-based interface to interact with simulation engines such as *EnergyPlus*.
 This allows control in simulation time through custom controllers, including **reinforcement learning** agents.

 For more information about *Sinergym*, refer to its [documentation](https://ugr-sail.github.io/sinergym/compilation/main/index.html).

-To report questions and issues, please use our [issue tracker](https://github.com/ugr-sail/sinergym/issues).
-We appreciate your feedback and contributions.
-Check out our [CONTRIBUTING.md](https://github.com/ugr-sail/sinergym/blob/main/CONTRIBUTING.md) for more details on how to contribute.

-*Synergym* includes the following features:
+## Main features

-   - ⚙️  **Simulation engines compatibility**. *Sinergym* is currently compatible with the [EnergyPlus Python API](https://energyplus.readthedocs.io/en/latest/api.html) for controller-building communication.
+⚙️  **Simulation engines compatibility**. *Sinergym* is currently compatible with the [EnergyPlus Python API](https://energyplus.readthedocs.io/en/latest/api.html) for controller-building communication.

-   - 📊  **Benchmark environments**.
-Similar to *Atari* or *Mujoco*, the tool allows the use of benchmarking environments to test and compare RL algorithms or custom control strategies.
+📊  **Benchmark environments**.
+Similar to *Atari* or *Mujoco*, *Sinergym* allows the use of benchmarking environments to test and compare RL algorithms or custom control strategies.

-   - 🛠️  **Custom experimentation**. *Sinergym* enables effortless customization of experimental settings.
+🛠️  **Custom experimentation**. *Sinergym* enables effortless customization of experimental settings.
 Users can create their own environments or customize pre-configured ones within *Sinergym*.
 Select your preferred reward functions, wrappers, controllers, and more!

-   - 🏠  **Automatic building model adaptation**.
+🏠  **Automatic building model adaptation**.
 Automatic adaptation of building models to align with user-defined settings.

-   - 🪛  **Automatic actuator control**.
+🪛  **Automatic actuator control**.
 Seamless management of building actuators via the Gymnasium interface.
 Users only need to specify actuator names, and *Sinergym* will do the rest.

-   - 🤖  **Stable Baselines 3 integration**. *Sinergym* is highly integrated with Stable Baselines 3 algorithms, wrappers and callbacks.
+🤖  **Stable Baselines 3 integration**. *Sinergym* is highly integrated with Stable Baselines 3 algorithms, wrappers and callbacks.

-   - ✅  **Controller-agnostic**.
+✅  **Controller-agnostic**.
 Any controller compatible with the Gymnasium interface can be integrated with *Sinergym*.

-   - ☁️  **Google Cloud execution**.
-Support for easy Google Cloud execution.
+☁️  **Google Cloud execution**. *Sinergym* provides several features to execute experiments in [Google Cloud](https://cloud.google.com/).

-   - 📈  **Weights & Biases logging**.
+📈  **Weights & Biases logging**.
 Automate the logging of training and evaluation data, and record your models in the cloud. *Sinergym* facilitates reproducibility and cloud data storage through [Weights and Biases](https://wandb.ai/site) integration.

-   - 📒  **Notebook examples**.
-Learn how to get the most out of *Sinergym* through our Jupyter notebooks.
+📒  **Notebook examples**.
+Learn how to get the most out of *Sinergym* through our [notebooks examples](https://github.com/ugr-sail/sinergym/tree/main/examples).

-   - 📚  **Extensive documentation, unit tests, and GitHub actions workflows**. *Sinergym* follows proper development practices facilitating community contributions.
+📚  **Extensive documentation, unit tests, and GitHub actions workflows**. *Sinergym* follows proper development practices facilitating community contributions.

 <div align="center">